Introduction

 Note Redmi 11 (Mondial)

-Released in Janvier 2022, the Note 11 global version adopted an AMOLED display, making it a standout in its price segment.
+Released in Janvier 2022, la note 11 global version adopted an Écran AMOLED, making it a standout in its price segment.

-Couleurs: Graphite Gray, Twilight Blue, and Star Blue.
+Couleurs: Gris graphite, Twilight Blue, and Star Blue.

 Note Redmi 11 Pro & Pro 5G